-Not only is World of Hyatt a bad name for a loyalty program, it seems another ‘enhancement’.
-I use the term enhancement meaning it is mostly marketing spin, often with negative changes for consumers.
+Not only is World of Hyatt a bad name for a loyalty program, it seems to be another false enhancement.
+It is mostly marketing spin, often with negative changes for consumers.
 I’m certainly a Hyatt fan, and I doubt that will change as the program rebrands.
 I’ve been a Hyatt Gold Passport Diamond since 2009, and assuming I complete my booked stays will requalify this year.
 Come March 2017, my status will become World of Hyatt Globalist (ugh!), once the programs convert.

 More information: Devil’s Advocate discusses World of Hyatt

 If you haven’t seen it, as part of the launch of the new program, Jeff Zidell, who is the head of the Hyatt loyalty program did a reddit AMA.
 Not surprisingly, it wasn’t pretty.
 In any case, here are the basics of the new program:

 While I find Hyatt Gold Passport provides a consistent, often predictable product and sometimes they even exceed expectations.
 The higher end Hyatt brands like Park Hyatt and Andaz are almost always excellent, and I’ve reviewed both multiple times here.
 Even the lower end brands including Hyatt Place are pretty solid in my experience.
 The issue I have with Hyatt is their comparatively small global footprint.